coderdc13/advanced-solidity/README.md

 Directly above, the PZP transactions are shared.
 The contract numbers are provided in the etherscan screenshots.
 Also, the transaction numbers and identifying data are provided in the screenshots (directly above).
 As with PXP, the gas fees seem to be about 0.144 for deployment, about 0.005 for transaction, and about 0.004 for token purchase (from the metamask readings).

+### AAA

+The student author managed a successful transaction that was recorded successfully on both metamask (fox) and on MyCrypto.
+Screenshots (provided below) include the first botched transfer of .1 AAA.
+The student author thanks his classmate and Group Project Teammate, Mr. E___ "T___" McM___, for the inspiration.